christphralden/clean-ui/src/content/micro-interactions/variable-hover.md

   - type: "header"
-    value: "Install gsap into your project."
+    value: "Implementation - Astro."
   - type: "description"
+    value: "Keep the html the same as above"
+  - type: "code"
+    filename: "variable-hover.tsx"
+    lang: "typescript"
+    value: |
+      document.addEventListener('DOMContentLoaded', () => {
+        variableFontHover({
+          select:'[data-animate="font-weight"]', // adjust this if your html is different
+          animationDuration: 0.5,
+          maxDistance:300,
+          minFontWeight:500,
+          maxFontWeight:900
+        })
+      });

+  - type: "header"
+    value: "Use a variable font."
+  - type: "description"
+    value: 'To be able to achieve this effect, you MUST use a variable font.
+For this example im using Neue Regrade.<br/>You can look it up if you dont have one, its free.'
+  - type: "code"
+    filename: "typography.css"
+    lang: "css"
+    value: |
+      @font-face {
+        font-family: 'Regrade';
+        src: url('/fonts/Neue_Regrade/NeueRegrade-Variable.ttf') format('truetype');
+        font-weight: 100 900;
+        font-style: normal;
+      }

+  - type: "header"
+    value: "Update tailwind.config.mjs."
+  - type: "description"
+    value: 'Update tailwind config to use the font as a class.
+I used "font-regrade", you can see that being applied below.<br/>Please update in accordance to your font of choice.'
+  - type: "code"
+    filename: "tailwind.config.mjs"
+    lang: "javascript"
+    value: |
+      /** @type {import('tailwindcss').Config} */
+      export default {
+        content: ['./src/**/*.{astro,html,js,jsx,md,mdx,svelte,ts,tsx,vue}'],
+        theme: {
+          extend: {
+            fontFamily: {
+              'regrade': ['Regrade', 'sans-serif']
+            },
+          },
+        },
+        plugins: [],
+      }

+  - type: "header"
+    value: "Install GSAP into your project."
+  - type: "description"
-    value: "Run this command in the terminal with your package manager of choice, npm will be used as an example."
+    value: "GSAP is a lightweight animation library that will help animating things easier.<br/>Run this command in the terminal with your package manager of choice to install GSAP, npm will be used as an example."
   - type: "code"
     filename: "install gsap"
     lang: "text"